build-your-own-internet/byoi/README.md

   - [colima](https://smallsharpsoftwaretools.com/tutorials/use-colima-to-run-docker-containers-on-macos/) or [docker desktop](https://www.docker.com/products/docker-desktop/) for mac™
   - `jq` by whatever means necessary (e.g. `brew install jq`)

+## DISCLAIMERS

+We've put some effort into explaining the commands that we're using.
+Going forward, if we use a command with a flag that doesn't have explanation, check the command's `help` for more details; e.g. `ping --help`.
+Alternatively, check the command's manpage; e.g. `man ping`.

 ## General thoughts

 What if we build a little internet?